sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/restapi-postman-password.rst

 Form the Post Request
 =====================

-The POST Request method requests that a web server accepts the data enclosed in the body of the request message, most likely for storing it
+The POST Request method requests that a web server accepts the data enclosed in the body of the request message, most likely for storing it.

 .. list-table:: Below are the Relevant Request
    :widths: 10 40